If you’re looking to start your journal, you’re in the best place to learn about Bullet Journaling for beginners.

 Shannon, Wellella: Paper Quality Is Important

 When I started my first Bullet Journal, I didn’t have any of the supplies, so I went to the store and bought a cheap dot-grid notebook and two markers.
 I quickly discovered the importance of paper quality when it comes to notebooks!

 In the cheap notebook, the writing and drawing on one page would bleed or ghost through the paper, making the reverse side of the page unusable.
 Also, having only two markers to use was a bit limiting to my creativity.

-Pss, if you’re looking for a good journal check my post 13 Best Notebo0oks To Use As Your Next Bullet Journal.
+Pss, if you’re looking for a good journal, check my post 13 Best Notebooks To Use As Your Next Bullet Journal.

 I would advise beginners to keep it simple at first.
 It’s easy to get overwhelmed or overexcited by all the beautiful bujos out there.
 But habits take time to develop, and you don’t want to burn out too quickly.

 So start with a daily to-do list and build up from there.
 The act of writing every day will spark new insights and creativity, and soon you’ll have a journal that you cherish!

 Sheenah Of The Journal is one of the big Bullet Journal blogs.
 It seems like she is not that active anymore, but her content is great, and I think she’s wonderful and hand-lettering.